 It is also possible to adjust a workshop to suit your needs.

-For example we can work with topics such as the history of photography, new media, nature, light and the environment or even built a pinhole room.
-A pinhole room is a giant walk in pinhole camera on real life scale.
+For example, we can work with topics such as the history of photography, new media, nature, light and the environment or even built a pinhole room.
+A pinhole room is a giant walk-in pinhole camera on a real-life scale.

 The workshop can also be combined with a presentation of my own work as a photographer combined with a visit to my studio.

-In this darkroom we develop the pictures.
-For example a room where it is possible to darken the windows with black plastic.
-But even a large walk in closet will do.
+In this dark room, we develop the pictures.
+Any room where it is possible to darken the windows with black plastic is suitable.
+But even a large walk-in closet will do.

-By choice options can be left out or combined with each other.
+By choice, options can be left out or combined.

 Construction sets are available to make the cameras.

 For very short workshops, readymade cameras are available.

 A maximum of 15 students can participate in this workshop.

 In the case of more than 15 students, we can split up the group into two parts.